eclipse-leda/leda/content/en/docs/building-custom-images/_index.md

 The Leda project aims to provide a BitBake meta-layer for building custom images within the SDV context.
 The Leda quickstart image serves as an experimentation and development platform but is not production-ready.
-The focus of the meta-leda is to offer reusable components for custom SDV images.
+The focus of the meta-leda meta-layer is to offer reusable components for custom SDV images.

 This documentation section is aimed at anyone who wishes to build such a custom image.